S3N4T0R-0X0/APTs-Adversary-Simulation/Chinese APT/Wicked Panda/README.md

     Uses Windows' Winsock API to set up the socket connection to the attacker.

 ## Final result: payload connect to OneDrive C2 server

+I have previously performed Data Exfiltration during an APT28 attack via OneDrive.
+You can refer to this link: https://github.com/S3N4T0R-0X0/APT-Attack-Simulation/tree/main/Russian%20APT/APT28-Adversary-Simulation for detailed steps on how this can be accomplished.
+However, in this particular attack, a more advanced and non-open-source version of BEAR-C2 was utilized for Data Exfiltration.